clamintus/ONScripter-NX/README.md

     - devkitPro helper scripts: `pacman -S --needed dkp-toolchain-vars`
 - In your open shell, `cd` to the folder of this repository
 - Run `make -f Makefile.extlibs`

+## HD support remarks
+Starting from v0.3, ONScripter-NX supports HD resolution.\
+In HD mode, the engine can take advantage of Switch's higher screen resolution to render text and other internal graphics at higher quality, making for a noticeable improvement, even if the visual novel being played itself was not made for HD screens (see [this picture](pics/hd-comparison.jpg) for reference).\
+Game assets, however, **won't get any quality improvement**, and they will only be rescaled in order to fit the screen.\
+Note that HD rescaling may occasionally cause [minor graphical glitches](pics/glitches.jpg) (due to the fact that the upscale ratios don't always match the exact desired resolution).
+It will also overload the Switch's CPU a bit, causing slightly delayed input, in addition to some slowdown in moments where high CPU use is demanded (for example when skipping text).

+If your visual novel was made for absurdly low screen resolutions, causing its graphics to get too blurry when rescaled, or if you are unhappy with the game's performances (or even if you just want to have the original feel to the game, just like me :P) you can always go with the normal, non-HD-enabled executable of the engine.
+Both versions are provided in the Releases section of this GitHub project.

 ## Credits